JayaManasa/JayaManasa/README.md

  I recently built **Conscious Cart** - A nutrition advisor that analyzes your grocery invoices using GenAI.
 Try it out here: https://hackathon-project-frontend.vercel.app/

+ ## ⚡ Currently Exploring and learning

+- LLM applications and fine-tuning methods
+- Speech-to-Text and Text-to-Speech technologies

 <!--
 **JayaManasa/JayaManasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.